mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

 * **Log Parser** (*required*): You can select which parser will handle your microservice logs.
 Currently, you can parse log in the following ways:
   * *mia-json*: it parses json logs based on the documented format
-  * *mia-nginx*: it parses logs of nginx that were created using templates and services of Mia-platform (website and api-gateway)
+  * *mia-nginx*: it parses logs of nginx that were created using templates and services of Mia-Platform (website and api-gateway)
   * *mia-plain*: it collects logs but it does not parse them
   * *not collected*: it is the default option, it does not collect logs and they are not sent to Elastic